Port Security in Computer Network

 Users can secure a port in two steps:

 - Limiting the number of MAC addresses to a single switch port, i.e if more than the limit, Mac addresses are learned from a single port then appropriate action will be taken.

 - If unauthorized access is observed, the traffic should be discarded by using any of the options, or more appropriately, the user should generate a log message so that unauthorized access can be easily observed.

 Port security –

 Switches learn MAC addresses when the frame is forwarded through a switch port.
 By using port security, users can limit the number of MAC addresses that can be learned to a port, set static MAC addresses, and set penalties for that port if it is used by an unauthorized user.
-User can either use restrict, shut down or protect port-security commands.
+Users can either use restrict, shut down or protect port-security commands.

 Let’s discuss these violation modes:

-- protect – This mode drops the packets with unknown source mac address until you remove enough secure mac addresses to drop below the maximum value.
+- protect – This mode drops the packets with unknown source mac addresses until you remove enough secure mac addresses to drop below the maximum value.

 - restrict – This mode performs the same function as protecting, i.e drops packets until enough secure mac addresses are removed to drop below the maximum value.
-In addition to this, it will generate a log message, increment the counter value and will also send SNMP trap.
+In addition to this, it will generate a log message, increment the counter value, and will also send an SNMP trap.

 - shut down – This mode is mostly preferred as compared to other modes as it shut down the port immediately if unauthorized access is done.
-It will also generate a log, increment counter value, and send a SNMP trap.
-This port will remain in shut down state until the administrator will perform “no shutdown” command.
+It will also generate a log, increment counter value, and send an SNMP trap.
+This port will remain in a shutdown state until the administrator will perform the “no shutdown” command.